 as defined in the eIDAS Regulation [i.1].

-Qualified certificates are issued by Qualified Trust Service Providers (Qualified TSPs) on request from payment service provider (PSP).
-It is aimed that certificates issued by Qualified TSPs for PSPs are compliant with the requirements described in the present document.
+Qualified certificates are issued by Qualified Trust Service Providers (qualified TSPs) on request from payment service provider (PSP).
+It is aimed that certificates issued by qualified TSPs for PSPs are compliant with the requirements described in the present document.

 The qualified certificate contains: